 Looking at this data, it’s easy to see how this disconnect could lead to detrimental issues within an organization.
 So what’s the solution to bridging the gap?
 First and fundamentally, it’s a willingness to grow.
 Becoming more self-aware may not be comfortable at first, particularly when confronting and managing your growth areas, but by stepping out of of your comfort zone a little and being willing to work on those areas will come great reward, both personally and professionally.
 Everyone has certain strengths and growth areas that can either work in their favor or hurt them in situations, but becoming aware of what these areas are is crucial.
-By using a Behavioral Assessment like our BE Success Survey, you can determine what your core motivators and natural behaviors are and learn to better lead yourself, your team and your entire organization, utilizing our tools and coaches along the way.
-Additionally, in order to avoid a skewed self-perception, our Level Up Executive Coaching Process utilizes peer assessments so that your peers can provide you with insightful feedback for growth.
+By using a Behavioral Assessment like our E3 Assessment, you can determine what your core motivators and natural behaviors are and learn to better lead yourself, your team and your entire organization, utilizing our tools and coaches along the way.

 Are you ready to become a more self-aware leader and start better leading your people and organization?
-Our tools and coaches provide this heightened awareness, and at the same time provide a path to sustainable, measurable improvements.
-If you’d like to get started on this path, check out our Level Up Executive Coaching Process.
+Reach out to us today to learn how our Executive Coaching Experience can help.